 By the end of the internship period, you will have dramatically increased your understanding of the Canadian media arts sector, made concrete decisions regarding your future specialization within the field, equipped yourself with tools for seeking further employment or self-employment options, and be better positioned to pursue those options.

 You hold a degree in arts administration or equivalent.
 You have a passionate interest for, and preferably also hands-on experience within the media arts (independent film, video, audio art, or new media/digital art).
 You have first-hand knowledge of and experience with the current climate in Indigenous arts as well as issues and questions of concern to First Nations, Métis and Inuit artists in Canada.
 You have strong organizational skills, including proficiency with all standard digital office tools, and well-developed work practices.
 You are responsible, accountable, and able to work largely in a self-directed manner.
 You have excellent communications skills and a demonstrated ability to work well in teams.

 You meet all the eligibility criteria for the “Young Canada Works at Building Careers in Heritage” program (please refer to http://canada.pch.gc.ca/eng/1459869949087).
 You should also register for the YCW program by creating an account here: https://young-canada-works.canada.ca/Account/Register

 Advanced English and basic French language skills (written and spoken) are required, with preference given to fluently bilingual candidates with excellent writing skills.
 Preference will also be given to candidates of First Nations, Métis or Inuit background.

 Please send an email to firstname.lastname@example.org with “Hiring committee” in the subject line.
 Please include the following three documents as email attachments:

-The application deadline is Monday June 5, 2017 at midnight MDT.
-Interviews will be scheduled in June 2017.
+The application deadline is Monday August 14, 2017 *deadline extended!* at midnight MDT.
+Interviews will be scheduled in the week of August 28 2017.
 We thank all applicants for their interest, however only candidates selected for interviews will be contacted.